brandonbate/project-1/README.md

 On this page, they see a list of all the discussion thread titles as well as a form for creating a new thread.

-2. When on a homepage, if a user clicks on a thread title, they should be brought to separate page that displays all the posts for that thread.
+2. When on the homepage, if a user clicks on a thread title, they should be brought to separate page that displays all the posts for that thread.
 Posts should display the alias of the poster as well as their message.
-I recommend ordering posts in chronological order (this is the default ordering Django).
+I recommend ordering posts in chronological order (this is the default ordering in Django).
 At the bottom of the posts should be a form for adding to this thread.
 The form should include fields for entering an alias and message.
 When the user submits this form, they should be brought back to this thread page with their post ocurring at the bottom of the list of postings.